ShadiKhoury/4th-year-p/README.md

 >
 ## Output
-and in turn this script predoces a jason file and a Barh plot with the normlized impoertance Scores for each feature for each method
+and in turn this script predoces a jason file and a Barh plot with the normlized importance's Scores for each feature for each method

 ![Importance score covid](https://user-images.githubusercontent.com/88155916/171557905-7c45638d-866f-44bd-b8ba-97502ac8a9d3.jpeg)